-Used Car Buying Guide: the best small city cars for £5000
+Used Car Buying Guide: the best pickup trucks for £6000

 Struggling to find a great family car?
 We name the best estate, SUV, hatchback, people carrier and more – all for £6000.